uni2growcm/visit-manager/README.md

 -  purpose : a string representing the visit purpose
 -  date : a date time representing the visit record date
 -  departureDate : a date time representing  the visit departure date
+-  visitor : a Visitor object representing the visitor
+-  user : a User object representing the user.
 ### Visitor
 -  firstName : a string representing the first name of the visitor
 -  last Name : a string representing the first name of the visitor